picrin-scheme/picrin/README.md

 	- `(picrin user)`

-		When you start the REPL, you are dropped in here.
+		When you start the REPL, you are dropped into here.

     - `(srfi 1)`